TonyGuyot/flagorama-app/doc/architecture.md

 Usually examples of Android app architectures are mixing everything in the model entities.
 This is a bad practice: database or JSON specific annotations are then carried in the whole application.
-Worse some fields exist only because they have some implementation purpose for the database for example.
+Worse, some fields exist only because they have some implementation purpose for the database for example.
 Those fields shouldn't be seen by the UI.

 In Flagorama, the model entities are pure business objects: they do not carry any implementation or